huaweicloud/terraform-provider-huaweicloud/docs/resources/servicestage_environment.md

   The [object](#servicestage_env_resources) structure is documented below.

 * `description` - (Optional, String) Specifies the environment description.
-  The description can contian a maximum of 128 characters.
+  The description can contain a maximum of 128 characters.

 <a name="servicestage_env_resources"></a>
 The `basic_resources` and `optional_resources` block supports: